 So, believe it or not, in 1952, as a young child, I was allowed to talk to the homeless men that were known to some as the Vineburg Winos.
 I couldn’t set foot in their dirt lot, but if I sat quietly on the wooden sidewalk, I could put my feet in their lot and listen to their adventures.
 They were great storytellers.
 Everything you wanted to know about prohibition, bootlegging, and riding the rails was discussed with great authority.
-I have written a private collection of short stories The Vineburg Chronicles that recounts the summer of 1952 at Vineburg California.
-One story, Midnight Run 1932, has been made into a full-length novel.
+I still find the 1920’s and 1930’s fascinating.

 – J. Wilson